Autocorrelation analysis for cryo-EM with sparsity constraints: Improved sample complexity and projection-based algorithms: Preliminaries

 One of the contributions of this paper is to relate the cryo-EM reconstruction problem to crystallographic phase retrieval.
 Phase retrieval is the main computational challenge in X-ray crystallography, which is still a leading method for elucidating the atomic structure of molecules.
 The prevalence of crystallography is witnessed by the remarkable fact that 25 Nobel Prizes have been awarded for work directly or indirectly involving crystallography~\cite{galli2014x}.
 Although there exist additional important phase retrieval applications (see for example~\cite{shechtman2015phase,donatelli2015iterative,bendory2017fourier,barnett2022geometry}), X-ray crystallography is by far the most widely investigated application.

 The crystallographic phase retrieval problem entails recovering a sparse signal $x$ from its periodic autocorrelation (or, equivalently, from its Fourier transform magnitudes, namely, its power spectrum).
-While simply stated, and despite its importance, the theoretical foundations of this problem have been investigated only recently.
-In particular, it was conjectured that a generic sparse signal can be recovered from its periodic autocorrelation if the number of non-zero entries is smaller than half the signal's length~\cite{bendory2020toward}.
+While simply stated, and despite its importance, the theoretical foundations of this problem continue to evolve.
+In particular, it was recently conjectured that a generic sparse signal can be recovered from its periodic autocorrelation if the number of non-zero entries is smaller than half the signal's length~\cite{bendory2020toward}.
 This conjecture was verified for a few cases.
 The relation of the crystallographic phase retrieval problem with the beltway problem from combinatorial optimization is explored in~\cite{ghosh2021multi}.
 Our theoretical reconstruction guarantees in the following section can be viewed as analogous results in the setting of cryo-EM.